 Directing Reel

-Maxwell's journey as a director began with a lively black box production of The Wiz during his sophomore year, cultivating a team of over 50 student artists for his debut project.
-Throughout his college career, he's developed several staged readings of original works (Pancho and the Brain & Black Boy Therapy!).
-Maxwell’s love for music, evident in his work as a composer and musical director, heavily influences his work as a director.
-He has composed music for several plays and films, ranging from nostalgic dramas (After Life) to satirical mockumentaries (CCC: Conflicted Cuties of Color).
+Maxwell’s love for music is evident in his work as a composer, sound designer, and musical director.
+He has composed for several plays and films, ranging from satirical mockumentaries (CCC: Conflicted Cuties of Color) to nostalgic dramas (After Life).
 In 2024, he musically directed Shades of Yale, Yale's mission-based a cappella group dedicated to the Black tradition.
-Maxwell continued to practice his acting and playwriting at Yale, performing with MFA candidates of the David Geffen School of Drama and studying under influential professors, including James Bundy, Gregory Wallace, and Branden Jacobs-Jenkins.
-When not in the theater, Maxwell continues to build community as a DJ under the moniker SMACKS, mixing an eclectic catalog of hip-hop, house, and other forms of Black dance music.
+Maxwell has acted with MFA candidates of the David Geffen School of Drama and studied under influential professors James Bundy, Gregory Wallace, and Branden Jacobs-Jenkins.

 Check out his work below!